pyblosxom/pyblosxom/docs/source/about_pyblosxom.rst

 extra configuration to use.

 There are a lot of other weblog systems out there.
-If it's apparent that PyBlosxom won't work for you, don't force it--use something else.
+If it's apparent that PyBlosxom won't work for you, don't force it---use something else.
 Possibilities include:

 **WordPress**